Sponsored in part by

-San Francisco Contemporary Music Players is pleased to announce our 2020 Victor Salvo Music Composition Scholarship for high school students.
-One San Francisco Bay Area high school music student will receive five hours of mentoring sessions with advising composer, Gloria Justen, a private score reading by San Francisco Contemporary Music Players of the student’s work, feedback from the musicians, and a video recording of the reading session.
+San Francisco Contemporary Music Players is pleased to announce our 2022 Victor Salvo Music Composition Scholarship for high school students.
+One San Francisco Bay Area high school music student will receive five mentoring sessions with an advising composer to-be-determined a private score reading by San Francisco Contemporary Music Players of the student’s work, feedback from the musicians, and a video recording of the reading session.

-Students can apply by submitting a video (2-min max) and a copy of a score that is in progress written for string trio.
-The video will describe the motivation behind the music as well as provide an idea for where the music is going and why the student would like to take part in this educational program.
+Students can apply by submitting a video (2-min max) and a copy of a score that is in progress written for trio of mixed instruments (see below).
+The video will describe the motivation behind the music as well as an idea for where the music is going and why the student would like to take part in this educational program.
 Through five mentoring sessions, the draft score will be developed into an excerpt, a section, or a full piece that is ready for a reading session with a professional ensemble.
-Advising composer, Gloria Justen, will assist the student with the development of the piece, notation, and print preparation.
+An Advising Composer will work with the student as our Advising Composer on the development of the piece, notation, and print preparation.
 The scholarship panel is looking for a student with a passion to compose and a desire to learn.

 SCORE SUBMISSION CRITERIA

-- The score must be written for string trio: violin, viola, cello.
+- The score must be written for mixed trio: oboe, percussion (see note*), and cello.

 - The duration of the draft score must be a minimum of 30 seconds and no longer than 15 minutes.